dills003/Traffic_Sign_Classifier-Project2/writeup_template.md

 ![alt text][image1]
 ![alt text][image2]

-###Design and Test a Model Architecture
+*Design and Test a Model Architecture*

-####1.
-Describe how, and identify where in your code, you preprocessed the image data.
+1. Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...
+As a first step, I decided to convert the images to grayscale, because all of our videos seemed to deal with grayscale images.
+Also, I figured a small percentage of drivers are colorblind and they seem to interpret signs just fine.
+Also, I figured the computing power it would take to churn throught the images would be less.
+I also found a nice weight system for grayscaling images, it performed better than just taking a normal average.

+I originally normalized the data after grayscaling it, but the results were less than desirable.
+My average training accuracy never reached above a 90%.
+With grayscaling alone, I often achieved around 95%.

-####2.
-Describe how, and identify where in your code, you set up training, validation and testing data.
-How much data was in each set?
-Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)
+2. Describe how, and identify where in your code, you set up training, validation and testing data.

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+I didn't split up the data, the data came with validation files, so that was nice.

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.